nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    - `edit -c love` missing new category name

    Expected: An error message indicating invalid parameters and a command usage will be prompted.
 No changes will be made.

+### Adding a bookmark to book
+1. Test case: `bookmark -b 1 /pg 123`

+   Expected: a page number will be marked at the book.
+A message will be prompted to indicate that the bookmark has been tagged to the book successfully.

+2. Other incorrect commands to try:
+   * `bookmark -b 1 /pg`: missing page number field
+   * `bookmark -b 0 /pg 123`: incorrect book number input

+   Expected: Bookmark will not be added to any book.
+A message will error details will be shown.

+### List all existing bookmarks
+1. Test case: `list -bm`

+   Expected: A list of bookmarks will be displayed.
+Each row contains an index assigned to the bookmark in the list,
+    its book’s information, and a page number marked by the bookmark.

+### Deleting an existing bookmark
+1. Test case: `delete -bm 1`

+   Expected: Bookmark will be deleted from the book.
+A message will be prompted to indicate that the bookmark has been removed from the book successfully.

+2. Other incorrect commands to try:
+   * `delete -bm 999` : bookmark number with given index does not exist
+   * `delete -bm abc` : invalid bookmark number provided

+   Expected: Bookmark will not be deleted from the book.
+A message with error details will be shown.

+### Edit an existing bookmark
+1. Test case: `bookmark -b 1 /pg 123`

+   Expected: The page number will be updated in the bookmark.
+A message will be prompted to indicate that the bookmark has been updated successfully.

+2. Other incorrect commands to try:
+   * `bookmark -b 1 /pg`: missing page number field
+   * `bookmark -b 0 /pg 123`: incorrect book number input

+   Expected: Bookmark will not be updated to any book.
+A message will error details will be shown.

+### Adding a task to todo list
+1. Adding a task without deadline
+   - Test case: `add -t return Harry Potter`

+     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline is ‘not specified’.

+2. Adding a task with unformatted deadline
+   - Test case: `add -t return Harry Potter /by tmr`

+     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline is the same as stated in the command line.

+3. Adding a task with formatted deadline
+   - Test case: `add -t return Harry Potter /by 2020-10-24`

+     Expected: A message will be prompted to indicate that the task has been added to the todo list successfully, and the deadline will be formatted as ‘Oct 24 2020, Saturday’.

+### Listing all existing tasks
+1. Test case: `list -t`

+   Expected: A list of tasks will be displayed.
+The tasks with formatted deadlines will be displayed in the front, and sorted in ascending order of timing, while other tasks will be displayed at the back without any order.

+### Marking an existing task as done
+1. Test case: `done -t 1`

+   Expected: A message will be prompted to indicate that the task has been marked as done in the todo list successfully.

+### Deleting an existing task
+1. Test case: `delete -t 1`

+   Expected: A message will be prompted to indicate that the task has been removed from the todo list successfully.

 ### Adding a book rating